cod3licious/evolvemb/README.md

 ## Reproducing the Results from the Paper

-In addition to the `evolvemb` library code, the repository also contains all necessary scripts to reproduce the results from our paper.
+In addition to the `evolvemb` library code, the repository also contains all necessary scripts to reproduce the results from our paper: first the New York Times article snippets need to be downloaded from the NYTimes API.

-### Diachronic Embeddings from NYTimes Article Snippets

-To recreate the diachronic embedding results, first the article snippets need to be downloaded from the NYTimes API.
 For this the script `nytimes_make_dataset.py` can be used, which requires an API key in a file `nytimes_apikey.txt` and saves the final dataset at `data/nytimes_dataset.txt` (see `data/nytimes_dataset_excerpt.txt` for a preview of how the full dataset is structured).
 Once the dataset was created, the experiments can be executed in the notebook `nytimes_diachronic.ipynb` (and `nytimes_diachronic_gensim.ipynb`).